 Approximately 0.8% ( less than 1%) of patients taking Lisonopril reported paresthesias as a side effect based on the manufacturer's clinical trials.
 Paresthesias are defined as a tingling, prickly feeling, many times concentrated in your fingers and toes, as you describe.

-- Q What medicine can I take for a cold while taking lisinopril and Metformin?
+- Q What should I avoid while taking lisinopril?